Learn how Black communities on the continent and in diaspora have defined, preserved, and defended the Black experience

 Course Delivery and Assessment

 The course is delivered through online learning via video lectures, tutorials, essays and exams.
+Student study four modules over the course of the year.
 Each module is assessed by a 1000-1500 word essay and the course will be examined by a 2-hour open book exam.

 This course aims to give students an overview of the development of Black political thought and culture, with a particular focus on the developments of the 19th and 20th centuries, allowing students to map the ideas that have propelled the global Black experience from Antiquity to today.